These palsies can occur when pressure is put on the nerve or the nerve does not get enough blood.

 Symptoms of Third Cranial Nerve Palsy

 The affected eye turns slightly outward and downward when the unaffected eye looks straight ahead, causing double vision.
 The affected eye may turn inward very slowly and may move only to the middle when looking inward.
 It cannot move up and down.
 Because the 3rd cranial nerve also raises the eyelids and controls the pupils, the eyelid droops.
-The pupil may be normal or be widened (dilated) and may not narrow (constrict) in response to light.
+The pupil may be normal or be widened (dilated) and may not narrow (constrict) in response to light, as normally occurs.
 The pupil is often affected when the cause is compression of the 3rd cranial nerve.
 When the pupil is not affected, the cause is often inadequate blood flow to the nerve.

 Diagnosis of Third Cranial Nerve Palsy